Innovation Challenges

 Circular Economy & Sustainability, Digital/ICT, Electronics

-Micron is looking for innovative solutions to improve the destruction and removal efficiency (DRE) of harmful volatile organic compounds (VOCs) which are released during the manufacture of semiconductors.
+Micron is looking for innovative solutions to improve the destruction and removal efficiency (DRE) of VOCs.
 DRE is a measure of how effectively an abatement system removes or converts pollutants by employing techniques such as thermal oxidation, scrubbing, and catalytic conversion.
 Micron aims to achieve:

 • Emission Reduction: Reducing environmental footprint by minimising emissions of hazardous gases and VOCs that can have adverse effects on air quality and public health.